-See Master of Arts Program - Tuition Costs and Fees on page 31.
+See Master of Arts in Religious Studies - Tuition Costs and Fees on page 30.

 Financial Aid and Scholarships.

 For information about financial assistance available through Hartford Seminary see the Financial Aid and Scholarship Information for Graduate Students section of the catalogue on page 54.
 In addition to the general options listed there, there are two financial assistance programs available through the seminary only for Islamic Chaplaincy students.